mineda-support/Semicon2023-MinimalFab-Design-Contest/README.md

 The script get_reference preprocesses the netlist output from the schematic editor.
-**Creating a circuit netlist** 作成した回路図は、[+ミニマルファブ設計コンテストに参加してみる: 回路図を作成する](https://paper.dropbox.com/doc/Z5kXip21geUBgb1jYTWgR#:uid=852370074827342975918453&amp;h2=回路図を作成する) に示した、nand_min.sch です。これを、[+ミニマルファブ設計コンテストに参加してみる: 完成例](https://paper.dropbox.com/doc/Z5kXip21geUBgb1jYTWgR#:h2=完成例) のnand_sample.GDSを合致させるのが、LVSの目標ですが、レイアウトには使用しなかったフローティングのMOS素子が多数含まれています。
+**Creating a circuit netlist**

-そこで、まず、フローティングのMOS素子だけの回路図を作ります：
-The created circuit diagram is nand_min.sch shown in [+Participate in the Minimal Fab Design Contest: Create-a-schematic](https://paper.dropbox.com/doc/Participate-in-the-Minimal-Fab-Design-Contest-Create-a-schematic-Nx6HLSLlAomupxZKQSsIH#:uid=669305565414356345640357&amp;h2=Create-a-schematic) .
+The created circuit diagram is nand_min.sch shown in [+Participate in the Minimal Fab Design Contest: Create-a-schematic](https://paper.dropbox.com/doc/Participate-in-the-Minimal-Fab-Design-Contest-Create-a-schematic-Nx6HLSLlAomupxZKQSsIH#:uid=669305565414356345640357&amp;h2=Create-a-schematic).
 The goal of LVS is to match nand_sample.GDS in the [+Minimal Fab Design Contest: Completed Example](https://www.dropbox.com/scl/fi/brm8pu9swck2n0yt36smz/Participate-in-the-Minimal-Fab-Design-Contest.paper?rlkey=j39e30d1chc5rps2c2uq6vp8p&dl=0#:h2=Completed-Example), but the layout contains many floating MOS elements that were not used.

-So, first, create a circuit diagram of just the floating MOS element:
+So, first, create a circuit diagram of just the floating MOS elements:

 ![](https://paper-attachments.dropboxusercontent.com/s_B9AB128CD32F29A56B153513EAD5967CACC1D76117513D7A1DC8EF76295E1344_1699321898732_image.png)